“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 - Eat if you're hungry and stop when you're full.
 If you're not hungry, don't eat.

 - Eat food you actually enjoy.
 Don't force anything you don't.

 - If a food makes you feel negatively, consider removing from your plan.

 - You can choose to get your electrolytes from food or supplements.
 I get my sodium and potassium from food and supplement with magnesium.

 - Drink enough water to feel hydrated, especially if you consume coffee.
-If your urine is clear, you’re drinking too much.
-If it’s a deep yellow, you’re not drinking enough.
+If your urine is clear, you're drinking too much.
+If it's a dark yellow color, you're not drinking enough.